-I opted to explore pieces of the Scotland’s largest and the third largest city in the UK, and while on the train I put together a list of some spots I’d like to check out.
-As soon as I’ve arrived, I set off to see a bit unusual point of interest:
+I wanted to explore pieces of Scotland’s largest and the third-largest city in the UK, so while on the train, I put together a list of some places I’d like to check out.
+The first point of interest I set off to see was a bit unusual: a massive Victorian cemetery. the Necropolis.

-Totally the best cemetery I’ve seen in a while.
-That’s kind of an odd sentence, but whatever.
-It is very atmospheric place...
+It is totally the best cemetery I’ve seen in a long while.
+Kind of an odd sentence, but what can one do.
+It is a very atmospheric place...

-..but after some walking around I met a group of shouting Germans with some Asians taking a selfie in front of every single stone, which took away a piece of the genius loci.
-It would be interesting to visit this in early morning to catch misty, soft light and nobody around.
-I had better things to do than to bother with anybody, so I descended to see the Glasgow Cathedral, a Gothic temple dedicated in 1136.
+Unfortunately, after some walking around, I met groups of shouting Germans and Asians taking a selfie in front of every stone, which took away the genius loci.
+It would be interesting to visit this during the early morning to catch misty, soft light, and nobody around.
+I had better things to do than to be bothered with anybody, so I left to see the Glasgow Cathedral, a Gothic temple dedicated in 1136.

 Later I walked towards the city’s center, while enjoyed dozens of interesting views.

-In the downtown, I visited the Gallery of Modern Art.
-It is situated in an appealing building..
+In downtown, I visited the Gallery of Modern Art, which is situated in an appealing building..

 ...and booked me another night bus to get me back to London.